amd/HPCTrainingDock/README.md

 ./main_install.sh
 ```

-The above command will execute the `main_install.sh` script on your system that will install the training environment for you.
+The above command will execute the `main_install.sh` script on your system that will proceed with the installation for you.
 Note that you need to be able to run `sudo` on your system for things to work.
 The `main_install.sh` script calls a series of other scripts to install the software (these are given several runtime flags that are not reported here for simplicity):

 ```bash
  // install linux software such as cmake and system compilers